Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1020-1-20-the-configured-properties-are-not-visible-on-the-edit-widget-screen.md

 ticket: "CTM-1666"
 version: "1020.1.20"
 ---
-Previously, configured asset properties were not visible when editing the 'Asset Properties Widget', requiring users to re-add them.
-Now, users can see existing configured properties on edit and add new properties as needed.
+Previously, configured asset properties were not visible when editing the "Asset properties" widget, requiring users to re-add them.
+Now, users see existing configured properties on editing and can add new properties as needed.